mfisherman/docker/README.md

 ### Creating Images

-Go into the according directory and create the image, e.g.:
+Clone the repository, open into the according directory and create the image, e.g.:
 ```
 cd mpich
 sudo docker build . -t mpich:3.3.2
 ```

-If you wish to create a docker image for a different architecture, follow the steps described in the [docker documentations](https://docs.docker.com/docker-for-mac/multi-arch/) that user buildx.
+If you wish to create a docker image for a different architecture, follow the steps described in the [docker documentations](https://docs.docker.com/docker-for-mac/multi-arch/) that use buildx.

 ## Artifacts